NFL Reportedly Considering Moving Buccaneers vs. Dolphins Due to Hurricane Irma

 Hurricane warning for portions of the Leeward Islands, Hurricane watch for British & U.S. Virgin Islands and Puerto Rico #Irma https://t.co/6TqnxENS7z2017-9-4 15:08:26

-The natural disaster could be especially damaging with so much effort already being used to help Houston and its surrounding areas following Hurricane Harvey.
+The storm could be especially damaging with so many resources already being used to help Houston and its surrounding areas following Hurricane Harvey.

-The Houston Texans moved their scheduled home preseason game to Arlington and became the visiting team against the Dallas Cowboys, although it could be more difficult to change a regular-season game like that of the Dolphins and Buccaneers.
+The Houston Texans moved a scheduled home preseason game to Arlington and became the visiting team against the Dallas Cowboys last week, though it could be more difficult to change a regular-season game like that of the Buccaneers and Dolphins.

-Although both teams have a scheduled bye in Week 11 in the middle of November, the NFL would apparently prefer not to make that switch unless it is necessary.
+Though both teams have a scheduled bye in Week 11 in the middle of November, Armando Salguero of the Miami Herald reported the squads informed the NFL they would not want the game postponed to their bye.